-The root mass was determined to be 23 to 25 t-ha-1 (49 t-ha-1 according to another method).
+The root mass was determined to be 23 to 25 t●ha-1 (49 t●ha-1 according to another method).
 The large tree giants achieve their stability through powerful board roots (◘ Fig. D-10), which can reach up to 9 m up the trunk in the shape of a pillar and run radially outwards from the base of the trunk with only a small thickness; many roots grow vertically into the soil from their base (Vareschi 1980), which can become stilt roots (◘ Fig. D-11) when the soil is washed out.

 ◘ Fig. D-7 Rainforest profile through the Shasha Protected Forest (Nigeria).
 The strip of forest shown is 61 m long and 7.6 m wide.
 All trees taller than 4.6 m are plotted.
 The letters indicate different tree species (data after Richards, from Walter 1973).
-AB-Pausinystalia or Corynanthe spec.; Ak-Ako ombe (not determind); Eb-Casearia bridelioides; EK-Lophira procera; Ep-Rinorea spec.(cf. dentata); Er-Picralima umbellata; Es-Diospyros confertiflora; Ip-Stromosia spec.; It-Stromosia pustulata; Od-Scottellia kamerunensis; Om-Rinorea spec (cf. oblongifolia); Op-Xylopia guintasii; Os-Diospyros insculpata, Te-Casearia spec.; Y-Parinarium spec. (cf. excels).

-◘ Fig. D-8 Schematic profile through dipterocarpaceous rainforest on Borneo, length 33 m, width 10 m (1 trees; 2 epiphytes; 3 lianas; 4 pandanus), herbs absent (after Walter 1973).
+◘ Fig. D-8 Schematic profile through dipterocarpaceous rainforest on Borneo, length 33 m, width 10 m, herbs absent (after Walter 1973).

 ◘ Fig. D-9 Schematic profile through tropical montane rainforest in the Sierra de Tilaran (Costa Rica) (from Sprenger & Breckle 1997).

-◘ Fig. D-10 The development of board roots in the world's tropical rainforests is an important strategy for the large rainforest trees: they provide stability (Photo: E. Fischer, Makokou-Ipassa rainforest, Gabon).
+◘ Fig. D-10 The development of board roots in the world's tropical rainforests is an important strategy for the large rainforest trees: they provide stability (photo: E. Fischer, Makokou-Ipassa rainforest, Gabon).

-◘ Fig. D-11 From the trunk base of some rainforest trees arise many roots growing vertically into the soil, which can become stilt roots when the soil is washed out (Photo: Breckle, rainforest in Rancho Grande, Venezuela).
+◘ Fig. D-11 From the trunk base of some rainforest trees arise many roots growing vertically into the soil, which can become stilt roots when the soil is washed out (photo: Breckle, rainforest in Rancho Grande, Venezuela).

 The leaves of trees are larger the more humid and warmer the climate, but the leaves exposed to the light are always much smaller in one and the same tree species.
-In the East African rainforest, for example, a ratio of 8:1 (largest leaf 48 19 cm, smallest 16 cm) occurs in Myrianthus arboreus, and even 28:1 (largest leaf 162 38 cm, smallest 22 10) in Anthocleista orientalis.
+In the East African rainforest, for example, a ratio of 8:1 (largest leaf 48 19 cm, smallest 16 7 cm) occurs in Myrianthus arboreus, and even 28:1 (largest leaf 162 38 cm, smallest 22 10 cm) in Anthocleista orientalis.
 Both are trees of the lower tree layer.
 However, in Elaeagia auriculata in the mountain forest of Costa Rica, a species that always has very large leaves, the differences are smaller.

 Bud protection is not necessary for trees of the rainforest.
 The young leaf plants are sometimes enclosed by hairs, mucilage or juicy scales or by specially formed stipules.
 Although the growing conditions are permanently favourable, the growth of the shoots takes place in stages.
-The sprouting branch ends often show the appearance of shaking leaves (◘ Fig. D-12).
-During the rapid extension growth, no supporting tissue is formed at first, so that the young shoots hang limply with the leaves; they are white or bright red in colour and only turn green later when they become strong.
-Rapid differentiation of the leaf tip leads to the formation of a teardrop apex in some species (◘ Fig. D-13).
+The sprouting branch ends often show the appearance of shaking leaves (nodding foliage) (◘ Fig. D-12).
+During the rapid extension growth, no supporting tissue is formed at first, so that the young shoots droop downwards with the leaves; they are white or bright red in colour initially and only turn green later when they become stronger.
+Rapid differentiation of the leaf tip leads to the formation of a drip tip in some species (◘ Fig. D-13).
 It is found in 90% of the species in the understory in Ghana.
-Experiments in the forest showed that leaves with teardrop tips were dry within 20 minutes after rain, but those without still remained wet after 90 minutes (Longman & Jenik 1974).
+Experiments in the forest showed that leaves with drip tips were dry within 20 minutes after rain, but those without still remained wet after 90 minutes (Longman & Jenik 1974).